Scholarships and Awards

 Debra A. Dumont Memorial Scholarship

 Awarded annually to a full-time junior or senior nursing student who is working in health care while completing their degree.
-Selection is based on commitment to nursing as reflected in an essay, work status, R.I. residency, and demonstrated need as determined by the Office of Financial Aid.
+Selection is based on commitment to nursing as reflected in an essay, work status, U.S. citizenship, R.I. residency, and demonstrated need as determined by the Office of Financial Aid.

 Doris Mathewson Award